Backendless/ui-builder-library/components/bl-transitions-component/README.md

 <img alt="Close button logic" src="./example-images/close_button_logic.jpg" width="900" />

-In the preview, you now have the option to change the visibility of the component with animation by clicking on either the Close or Open button.
+In the preview, you now have the option to change the Is Open of the component with animation by clicking on either the Close or Open button.

 ### Adding component with dynamic content in transition
 If you want to animate content that is rendered with a delay (for example, asynchronously loaded) follow the guide: